Management Science, Forthcoming

-Social network theory suggests that individuals' preferences and decisions are affected by the actions of others.
-Such decision externalities arise from constraints on our ability to process or obtain costly information.
-This paper provides evidence that managers are influenced by their social peers when making corporate finance policy decisions.
-We create a matrix of social ties using data on current employment, past employment, education, and other activities for key executives and directors of US companies.
-We find that the more social connections two companies share with each other, the more similar their levels of investment are, as are their investment changes over time.
-To address endogeneity concerns, we find that two companies invest less similarly when an individual connecting them dies.
-The results extend to other discretionary corporate finance policies.
-Furthermore, companies positioned more centrally in the universe of social networks invest in a less idiosyncratic way, and exhibit better economic performance.
+This paper shows that managers are influenced by their social peers when making corporate policy decisions.
+Using biographical information about executives and directors of U.S. public companies, we define social ties from current and past employment, education, and other activities.
+We find that more connections two companies share with each other, more similar their capital investments are.
+To address endogeneity concerns, we find that companies invest less similarly when an individual connecting them dies.
+The results extend to other corporate finance policies.
+Furthermore, central companies in the social network invest in a less idiosyncratic way, and exhibit better economic performance.

 JEL Classification: G31, L14